miloyiyangsun/Batch-Deleter-for-ChatGPT-History/README.md

 [![Demo](./assets/demoV-P.png)](https://youtu.be/NHs5r6YeGi4)

-The simple, powerful, and secure tool designed to streamline your workflow and bring order to your ChatGPT sidebar in just a few clicks.
-Tired of the tedious, one-by-one process of cleaning up your conversation history?
-This extension is the essential utility you've been missing.
+Overwhelmed by a cluttered ChatGPT history sidebar? **Batch Deleter for ChatGPT History** is your one-click solution to bulk-delete conversations, clean your workspace, and streamline your workflow.
+Stop wasting time with repetitive clicks and take back control of your chat history.

+## 🎯 Why You Need This

+- **Save Valuable Time**: The average user can spend minutes a day cleaning their history.
+Reclaim that time and focus on what matters.
+- **Declutter Your Workspace**: A clean sidebar helps you find important conversations faster and reduces mental clutter.
+- **Total Control Over Your History**: Unlike other tools, you get to decide exactly where the deletion starts and how many conversations to remove.
+- **Improve Your Workflow**: Quickly remove old, irrelevant, or test conversations in bulk, keeping your primary chat list organized and efficient.

 ## ✨ Features

-- **Efficient Batch Deletion**: Delete multiple conversations at once instead of removing them individually.
+- **Efficient Bulk Deletion**: Delete multiple (or all) conversations at once instead of removing them one by one.
-- **Flexible Starting Point**: Start clearing from the top of your history or select **any** conversation as the precise starting point.
+- **Precision Starting Point**: Don't just delete from the top.
+Select **any** conversation in your history as the exact starting point.
-- **Intuitive UI**: A clean interface allows you to activate the deletion with ease.
-- **Remembers Your Choice**: The extension intelligently remembers your last-used number, making repeated cleanups faster than ever.
+- **Intuitive "Set and Forget" UI**: The clean interface remembers your last-used deletion count, making routine cleanups faster than ever.
-- **Privacy First**: The extension runs entirely in your browser.
+- **100% Secure & Private**: The extension runs entirely in your browser.
 It does not collect, store, or transmit any of your data or conversation history.
+Your privacy is paramount.

 ## 📦 Installation

-1.  **Download the Extension**: Clone or download this repository as a ZIP file and unzip it on your local machine.
+1.  **Download**: Clone or download this repository as a `.zip` file and unzip it on your computer.
-2.  **Open Chrome Extensions**: Open Google Chrome, navigate to `chrome://extensions`.
+2.  **Open Chrome Extensions**: In Chrome, navigate to `chrome://extensions`.
-3.  **Enable Developer Mode**: In the top right corner of the Extensions page, turn on the "Developer mode" toggle switch.
+3.  **Enable Developer Mode**: Activate the "Developer mode" toggle in the top-right corner.
-4.  **Load the Extension**: Click the "Load unpacked" button that appears on the top left.
-5.  **Select the Folder**: In the file selection dialog, choose the unzipped folder of this extension (the one containing `manifest.json`).
+4.  **Load Extension**: Click "Load unpacked" and select the unzipped extension folder (the one containing `manifest.json`).

-The extension icon should now appear in your Chrome toolbar.
+5.  **Done!**: The extension icon will now appear in your Chrome toolbar.

 ## 🚀 How to Use

 1.  **Navigate to ChatGPT**: Open the [ChatGPT](https://chat.openai.com/) website.
-2.  **(Optional) Select a Starting Point**:
+2.  **(Optional) Select a Start Point**:
-    - The selection mode is active by default.
-    - Hover over any conversation in your history sidebar.
-A checkbox will appear on the right.
+    - Hover over any conversation in your history sidebar to reveal a checkbox.
-    - Click the checkbox to mark that conversation as the starting point for deletion.
-The item will be highlighted in green.
+    - Click the checkbox to mark it as the starting point.
-    - If you don't select any item, the deletion will start from the top of the list by default.
+    - If you don't select an item, the deletion will begin from the top of the list.
-3.  **Start Deletion**:
+3.  **Activate Deletion**:
-    - Click the extension's icon in the Chrome toolbar to open the popup.
+    - Click the extension's icon in the toolbar.
-    - Enter the number of conversations you wish to delete.
+    - Enter the number of conversations you want to delete.
-    - Click the "Start Deleting" button.
+    - Click "Start Deleting".

-The extension will now automatically perform the deletion sequence, starting from your chosen point.
+The extension will then automatically perform the deletion sequence.

 ## 🔒 Privacy and Security

-This extension is designed with your privacy as the top priority.
+This extension is built with your privacy as the top priority.

-- **No Data Collection**: It does not collect, read, or store any of your personal information or ChatGPT conversations.
+- **No Data Collection**: It does not collect, read, or store any of your personal information, API keys, or ChatGPT conversations.
-- **Local Operation**: All logic runs locally on your machine within your browser.
+- **Local Operation**: All logic and operations run locally on your machine within your browser's secure sandbox.
+Nothing is ever sent to an external server.
-- **Open Source**: The code is fully available for you to review and verify its safety.
+- **Fully Open Source**: The code is 100% open for you to review and verify its safety and functionality.